Vision Insurance or No Insurance - Wisconsin Vision is the best value in eye care

 Some employer-sponsored health insurance plans don’t include vision coverage, or offer vision insurance only as an add-on (with a bigger premium).

 Individual vision insurance plans are available, but they usually require a 12-month commitment paid up front.
-With many of these plans, patients still have to pay out of pocket for part of the cost of an eye exam, glasses, or contacts.
+With many of these plans, patients still have to pay out of pocket for part of the cost of an eye exam, glasses, or contact lenses.

 Something doesn’t add up